-Our audit procedures related to the forecasts of future revenue and selection of the royalty rate, discount rate, as well as the methodologies utilized in the valuation models in estimating the fair value of the brand name intangible asset included the following, among others:
+Our audit procedures related to the forecasted revenues, royalty rate and discount rate utilized in the valuation model in estimating the fair value of the brand name intangible asset included the following, among others:

-- We tested the effectiveness of controls over management's intangible asset impairment evaluation, including those over the determination of the fair value of the brand intangible asset, such as controls related to management's forecasts of future revenue and the selection of the royalty rate and discount rate. - We evaluated management's ability to accurately forecast future revenues by comparing actual revenues to management's historical forecasts. - We evaluated the reasonableness of management's forecasts of future revenues by: - Comparing the projections of future revenues to historical results and internal communications to management and the Board of Directors. - Assessing the reasonableness of the projected revenue mix based on historical revenue mix and the Company's ongoing investments in the brand. - Calculating independent revenue projections based on objectively verifiable information and comparing to management's revenue projections. - With the assistance of our fair value specialists, we evaluated the reasonableness of the management's forecast of future revenues and the selection of the royalty rate, discount rate, and valuation methodologies by: - Testing the source information underlying a) the determination of revenue growth projections, specifically the long-term growth rate b) the royalty rate and discount rate and c) testing the mathematical accuracy of the calculation. - Developing a range of independent estimates for the discount rate and comparing those to the discount rate selected by management.
+- We tested the effectiveness of controls over management's intangible asset impairment evaluation, including those over the determination of the fair value of the brand intangible asset, such as controls related to management's forecasts of future revenue, royalty rate and discount rate. - · We evaluated management's ability to accurately forecast revenues by comparing actual revenues to management's historical forecasts. - We evaluated the reasonableness of management's forecasts by comparing forecasted revenues to: - · Underlying analysis detailing the Company's business strategies and growth plans including consideration of the effects of new products. - Historical results and industry reports. - With the assistance of our fair value specialists, we evaluated the reasonableness of the valuation methodology and management's assumptions including the royalty rate and discount rate by: - Testing the source information underlying the determination of the royalty rate, discount rate and the mathematical accuracy of the calculations. - Developing a range of independent estimates for the discount rate and comparing those to the discount rate selected by management.